alaska-groundfish-efh/EFHSDM/README.md

 The functions are typically called top to bottom.
 Begin by fitting a model using FitGAM, FitHurdleGAM, or FitMaxnet.
 The resulting model is used with a MakeGAMAbundance (or MakeMaxEntAbundance) to create an abundance raster, GetGAMEffects to estimate covariate effects, and GAMStats to obtain covariate contributions.
 Then one follows with the generic CrossValidateMdoel to produce CV models and output a useful data frame of both in-bag and out-of-bag predictions.
 This data frame can be used to calculate PDE and RMSE.
 MakeVarianceRasters produces a variance map.
 FindEFHbreaks gives the abundance thresholds that define each EFH quantile.
 The final EFH map is made by passing the EFHbreaks

-### Simplified Vignette
+### Simple example

 First, make sure you are connected to the VPN and have access to the `Y:/` drive.

 Begin by loading the data and the covariate rasters.
 For example purposes, we will used only the last  years of data and only a few covariates.
-We will also reduce the resolution of the rasters.
+We will also reduce the resolution of the rasters. *Note that this means that the map you produce will look different from the final map produced in the 2022 EFH 5-year Review.*

 Load the functions used for SDMs